awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 The following operations do **not** cause blue/green deployments:
 + Changing access policy
-+ Changing automated snapshot hour
++ Changing the automated snapshot hour

 If you initiate a configuration change, the domain state changes to **Processing**\.
 During certain [service software updates](#es-service-software), the state remains **Active**\.
 In both cases, you can review the cluster health and Amazon CloudWatch metrics and see that the number of nodes in the cluster temporarily increases—often doubling—while the domain update occurs\.
 In the following illustration, you can see the number of nodes doubling from 11 to 22 during a configuration change and returning to 11 when the update is complete\.